chris-short/devopsish.com/content/post/125/index.md

 [7 advantages of open source for agile teams](https://enterprisersproject.com/article/2019/4/7-advantages-open-source-agile) — "Adopting DevOps and agile practices is how companies are managing the velocity of change.
 I imagine it’s possible to do agile or DevOps in a closed source world.
 The question then becomes, why put that hurdle there?"

-[Open Source Software: The Complete Wired Guide](https://www.wired.com/story/wired-guide-open-source-software/) — Some knowledge about open source software that's easily consumable by the unknowning.
+[Open Source Software: The Complete Wired Guide](https://www.wired.com/story/wired-guide-open-source-software/) — Some knowledge about open source software that's easily consumable by the unknowing.

 [Forge Your Future with Open Source: Build Your Skills.
 Build Your Network.
 Build the Future of Technology. by VM (Vicky) Brasseur](https://pragprog.com/book/vbopens/forge-your-future-with-open-source) — And if you want to get going in Open Source, I highly recommend Vicky's book.